boaks/zephyr-coaps-client/docu/BUILDTRACK.md

 ### Install Tools and Tool-Chains

 Basically, this requires to follow [Developing with Zephyr](https://docs.zephyrproject.org/latest/develop/index.html).
-Though for now only the [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) is supported, it may be easier to go through [Getting started with Thingy:91](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_thingy91_gsg.html).
+Though for now only the [Nordic Semiconductor Thingy:91](https://www.nordicsemi.com/Products/Development-hardware/Nordic-Thingy-91) is supported, it may be easier to go through [Getting started with Thingy:91](https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/gsg_guides/thingy91_gsg.html).
 This is also required, if you want to update your modem firmware.

-Please check the proper installation of your tools building some of the provided samples there (e.g. [zephyr/samples/basic/blinky](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) or/and [nrf/samples/nrf9160/udp](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/nrf9160/udp)).
+Please check the proper installation of your tools building some of the provided samples there (e.g. [zephyr/samples/basic/blinky](https://github.com/zephyrproject-rtos/zephyr/tree/main/samples/basic/blinky) or/and [nrf/samples/cellular/udp](https://github.com/nrfconnect/sdk-nrf/tree/main/samples/cellular/udp)).

 **Note:** both, the zephyr's "developing" and Nordic Semiconductor's "getting started" has changed and may change over time and so it's hard to give good advice.
-Currently I have good experience with [Nordic Semiconductor - Installing manually](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html) and Ubuntu 20.04.
-Installing [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) and apply the "Toolchain Manager" app works as well on Ubuntu 22.04 and Ubuntu 20.04  (support for 18.04 has been removed for the `nRF Connect for Desktop`).
+Previously I had good experience with [Nordic Semiconductor - Installing manually](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/gs_installing.html) on Ubuntu 20.04, but that's in the meantime removed by Nordic.
+And installing [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop/download#infotabs) and applying the "Toolchain Manager" app works as well on Ubuntu 22.04 and Ubuntu 20.04.
 To use this toolchain-manager-installation after installing, start a terminal from that app to get a command console with an setup environment.

 ![Toolchain Manager](./toolchain-manager.png)